BinTianqi/OwnDroidDocs/docs/AutomationAPI.md

 ## Operation

-OwnDroid won't catch error when execute automation tasks, you should make sure that your device support the operation and OwnDroid's permission is enough
+OwnDroid won't catch error when execute automation tasks, you should make sure that your device support the operation and the permission of OwnDroid is enough

 - suspend - [Suspend](ApplicationManager#Suspend), require `app` extra
 - unsuspend - [Suspend](ApplicationManager#Suspend), require `app` extra